Lab Members

 Adedotun is interested in using microbiological, molecular, and bioinformatic tools to answer plant microbial ecology questions.

-He received his bachelor’s degree in microbiology from Adekunle Ajasin University, Akungba-Akoko, Nigeria.
+He received his bachelor’s degree in microbiology from Adekunle Ajasin University, Akungba-Akoko, Nigeria and his Masters degree in biology from Boise State University.
 In his free time, he enjoys playing soccer, checkers, and video games.

 Research Staff